Procedure Guide ·Vet Visit ·2026

 5Do I need a vet visit if my dog seems healthy?

 Yes.
-Dogs are experts at hiding pain and illness — it's an evolutionary survival instinct.
-Many serious conditions (heart disease, kidney disease, dental disease) develop gradually with subtle signs that owners miss but vets can detect during a physical exam.
-Blood work can catch organ problems before symptoms appear.
-Early detection means simpler, cheaper, more effective treatment.
+Dogs hide pain and illness instinctively.
+Serious conditions (heart, kidney, dental disease) develop gradually with subtle signs owners miss.
+Blood work catches organ problems before symptoms appear.
+Early detection means simpler, cheaper treatment.

 6What's the difference between a wellness visit and a sick visit?

-A wellness visit is scheduled, preventive care — exam, vaccines, routine tests.
-A sick visit addresses a specific health concern — vomiting, limping, skin issues, etc. Sick visits typically include the same exam fee ($50-$100) plus diagnostics specific to the problem.
-Some vets charge slightly more for sick visits due to the additional time and evaluation required.
+Wellness: scheduled preventive care - exam, vaccines, routine tests.
+Sick visit: addresses a specific concern (vomiting, limping, skin issues) - same exam fee ($50-$100) plus diagnostics.
+Some vets charge slightly more for sick visits due to additional evaluation time.

 7Does pet insurance cover routine vet visits?

-Standard accident and illness policies do not cover routine wellness visits, vaccines, or preventive tests.
-Some insurers offer wellness add-on plans that reimburse $100-$300 per year toward preventive care, but these cost $10-$30/month and may not save you money.
-If an illness is found during a wellness visit, treatment may be covered under your standard policy after the waiting period.
+Standard policies don't cover routine visits, vaccines, or tests.
+Add-ons reimburse $100-$300/year but cost $10-$30/month-often break-even.
+If an illness is found, treatment may be covered after the waiting period.

 Marcel Janik, founder of RealVetCost